gtn/exacomp/README.md

 ===============
 GTN-Solutions

-This block is for Moodle 3.1+ and 4.0 versions, it will not work for versions below 2015051100
+This block is for Moodle 3.11 and 4.0, 4.1, 4.2 versions

 * Exabis Competence Grid Block - Bugs, Feature Requests, and Improvements *

 If you have any problems installing this block or suggestions for improvement please mailto: office@gtn-solutions.com

 * Exabis Competence Grid Block - Description *
 Outcomes for students can easily be added to courses by teachers documenting their work with educational standards.
-These outcomes can be generated at http://www.edustandards.org and communicate with the exabis_competencies-block.
+These outcomes can be generated at https://comet.edustandards.org and communicate with the exabis_competencies-block.
 Students can reflect upon their own work and develop a competence-profile.
 The newest version adds competence-grids and drag&drop-upload for material to be used with standards.